 Because the encryption of a job is controlled by the Operational Environment, not the TOE, the TOE has no control over the character composition and complexity of the Job Encryption Password chosen by the user.
-With that said, TOE printer models M712 and M750 can only decrypt jobs with Job Encryption Passwords containing 4 to 12 digits.
-All other TOE printer models can decrypt jobs with Job Encryption Passwords containing 4 to 32 alphanumeric characters.
+With that said, printer models numbers that end with "n", "dn", or "dh" can only decrypt jobs with Job Encryption Passwords containing 4 to 12 digits.
+All other printer model numbers can decrypt jobs with Job Encryption Passwords containing 4 to 32 alphanumeric characters.

-FCS COP.1-job
+• FCS_COP.1-job